 Ernest Hemingway visited Madrid on many occasions and every time loved going to various pubs.
-Many old taverns and bars of the capital are somehow connected with his name.
+Many old taverns and bars as well as iconic breakfast and brunch places somehow connected with his name.

 The iconic Rock Cafe, Circulo de Bellas Artes, the famous Gijon coffee shop – these establishments have become a place of attraction for a modern bohemia.